Home | Browse Topics | Individual rights & freedoms | Privacy and information | Overview of the privacy and information laws

 Overview of the privacy and information laws

-A new Privacy Act in 2020
+The Privacy Act 2020

-• the new law applies to businesses whether or not they have a legal or physical presence in New Zealand.
-This means that international companies carrying on business in New Zealand and holding New Zealanders’ personal information, have to comply with New Zealand law no matter where they or their servers are based.
+• The new law applies to businesses whether or not they have a legal or physical presence in New Zealand.
+This means that international companies carrying on business in New Zealand and holding New Zealanders’ personal information have to comply with New Zealand law no matter where they or their servers are based.

-Privacy Act 2020, ss 27, 30
+Privacy Act 2020, ss 7, 27, 30

-The Act also doesn’t apply to information that you collect or keep about someone else for personal, family or household use – for example, when you collect and keep friends’ names and addresses in a personal cell phone, or when you use or give out (“disclose”) that information.
-So if you give out a friend’s contact details to a third person, you’re not breaching the Privacy Act.
+• that you collect or keep about someone else for personal, family or household use.
+For example, if you give out a friend’s contact details to a third person, you’re not breaching the Act:

-Privacy Act 2020, ss 7, 8
+Privacy Act 2020, ss 4, 7, 8

 • the news media, when they’re involved in news activities (such as producing TV programmes, or publishing newspaper articles or letters to the editor).
 Complaints about the news media are made to the Broadcasting Standards Authority, the New Zealand Press Council or the courts.

-• members of Parliament acting in their official capacity.
-Complaints about Members of Parliament are dealt with by Parliament or political parties.
+• members of parliament acting in their official capacity.
+Complaints about members of parliament are dealt with by parliament or political parties.

-• courts or Tribunals when they’re carrying out their judicial functions
+• courts or tribunals when they’re carrying out their judicial functions.

 • the Ombudsman.